Mar 2, 2015

 Agreed To (Simple Resolution) on Mar 10, 2015

 This simple resolution was agreed to on March 10, 2015.
 That is the end of the legislative process for a simple resolution.

 This is the first step in the legislative process.

 The resolution was passed in a vote in the Senate.
 A simple resolution is not voted on in the other chamber and does not have the force of law.
 The vote was by Unanimous Consent so no record of individual votes was made.

 S.Res.
-93 is a simple resolution in the United States Congress.
+93 (114th) was a simple resolution in the United States Congress.

 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 This simple resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.